Quantum capacity analysis of finite-dimensional lossy channels: MAD channels

-Multi-level Amplitude Damping (MAD) channels are the higher-dimensional generalization of ADC channels \cite{adc}, i.e. they are qudit-to-qudit channels describing an energy decay process, under the assumptions that the energy gaps between the levels of the qudit are all different, see \figref{fig:madgraph4};

-MAD's were first explored in the \cite{mad3}.
-Given a $d$-dimensional Hilbert space $\mathcal{H}$, spanned by the basis $\left\{\ket{i}\right\}_i$, for $i=0,...,d-1$, the MAD channel has a minimal Kraus representation given by the Kraus operators:
+Multi-level Amplitude Damping (MAD) channels were introduced in~\cite{mad3} as higher-dimensional generalization of ADC channels~\cite{adc}.
+They~are Linear Completely Positive, Trace Preserving~(LCPTP) qudit-to-qudit mapping~\cite{holevo_book} describing an energy decay process, under the assumptions that the energy gaps between the levels of the qudit are all different, see \figref{fig:madgraph4}.
+Given a $d$-dimensional Hilbert space $\mathcal{H}$, spanned by the computational basis $\left\{|i\rangle\right\}_{i=0,\cdots,d-1}$, a MAD channel admits a minimal Kraus representation in terms of following operators:

-The $\gamma_{ji}$'s in \eqref{equation:definition:MADkrausset} describe the probabilities of decay from level $\ket{j}$ onto level $\ket{i}$, while $\gamma _{jj}$'s describe the probabilities that level $\ket{j}$ will not decay during the transformation; as such, these are real quantities satisfying:
+For fixed $j$ and $i< j$, the parameters $\gamma_{ji}$ describe the probabilities of decay from level $| j\rangle$ onto level $|i\rangle$, while $\gamma _{jj}$'s describe the probabilities that level $| j\rangle$ will not decay during the transformation.
+Accordingly, they satisfy the constraints: